I’m a technologist and writer in Chicago, with a background in web design and development, conference speaking and community organzing.

 In 2011, I became a chapter founder and teacher with Girl Develop It, a nonprofit organization aimed at providing coding classes for women, and I currently serve the entire organization as an advisor.
 I am also the founder and instructor of Code and Cupcakes Chicago, a series of coding workshops for mothers and daughters.

-I currently work as the Director of Open Source Curriculum at online tech course provider Pluralsight.
+I currently work as the curriculum director of open source content at online tech course provider Pluralsight.

 Chicago, IL 60613